AsposeCAD/blog/_posts/2018-10-08-Clarifying layouts Model and Paper spaces in Aspose.CAD.md

     image.Save("", options);
 }
 ```
 As we can see, here we export model space and paper space's "Layout1" layout to two separate pages.
-By default, Layouts property is null and only model space, i.e. "Model" layout in Aspose.CAD's terms, is exported, as a single page, obviously.
-Logically, same will happen if you will set it with an array containing only one "Model" entry.
-To export other layouts, you have to specify their names, and for that, you obviously need to know them.
+By default, Layouts property is null.
+The actual behaviour during export in that default case will vary somewhat depending on file.
+In most cases, all layouts will be exported.
+Empty paper space layouts, however, might not be exported.
+(And if you specify single-page output format, only the Model space will be exported - as it is first layout by default.)
+To export specific layouts or force all layouts, you have to specify their names, and for that, you obviously need to know them.
 Given that, a question arises:

 ## So how do I know my layouts' names?